-5. Penalties for data breaches
+6. Penalties for data breaches

-One of the objects of the Draft bill is to 'enable consistent safeguards for sharing public sector data'.25 As the Explanatory Memorandum explains, this includes 'robust safeguards to protect privacy and data security'.26 However, there are limited ramifications for breaches of these safeguards, especially where a data scheme entity is negligent or reckless in respect of data security.
-A civil penalty regime for these types of data breaches is necessary given the significant broadening of data sharing envisaged by the Draft Bill.
+One of the objects of the Bill is to 'enable consistent safeguards for sharing public sector data'.29 As the Explanatory Memorandum explains, this includes 'robust safeguards to protect privacy and data security'.30 However, there are limited ramifications for breaches of these safeguards, especially where a data scheme entity is negligent or reckless in respect of data security.
+A civil penalty regime for these types of data breaches is necessary given the significant broadening of data sharing envisaged by the Bill.
 This is especially the case if it captures highly sensitive personal information.

-The data security safeguards contained in the Draft Bill are currently focused on the 'front end' of data sharing - that is, prior to the data being shared.
-The safeguards include the accreditation process, which includes consideration of appropriate data security controls; the mandatory terms of the data sharing agreement; and the data sharing principles, specifically the 'setting principle' (noting that these principles are applied by the data custodian in their sole discretion).
+The data security safeguards contained in the Bill are currently focused on the 'front end' of data sharing - that is, prior to the data being shared.
+The safeguards include the accreditation process, which includes consideration of appropriate data security controls; the mandatory terms of the data sharing agreement; and the data sharing principles, specifically the 'setting principle'31 (noting that these principles are applied by the data custodian in their sole discretion).
 The Privacy Act continues to apply in relation to data handling and security, in particular APP 11.

-Where these safeguards fail however, and a data breach occurs, the responsible entity is not subject to any penalty under the Draft Bill.
-The Privacy Act provides for civil penalties for a 'serious interference' with an individual's privacy, 28 or for entities that 'repeatedly' interfere with an
+Where these safeguards fail however, and a data breach occurs, the responsible entity is not subject to any penalty under the Bill.
+The Privacy Act provides for civil penalties for a 'serious